Qarik-Group/concourse-tutorial/35_push_docker_image/README.md

     password: PASSWORD
 ```

-The `run.sh` will create the pipeline.yml and upload it to Concourse:
+The `run.sh` will create the pipeline.yml and upload it to Concourse,
+and trigger the job:

 ```
-./41_*/run.sh stub.yml
+cd ../35_push_docker_image
+./run.sh ../credentials.yml
 ```

 This will create a docker image `<username>/hello-world` on Docker Hub.